 - Charitable Remainder Trusts – A charitable remainder trust is established when you place assets into an irrevocable trust and name the Purdue Research Foundation as trustee.
 The trust will invest the assets and agree to pay you, or other named beneficiaries, and income for life or a term of years.
 When the trust terminates, the remaining assets are used for Purdue IE.

 - Charitable Lead Trusts – A charitable lead trust is a strategy for passing assets to your heirs.
 You place assets in a trust and assign the income to Purdue IE for a term of years or the lifetime of an individual.
 The assets remaining in the trust at the end of the term will pass to your named beneficiaries with few or no tax implications.

-For a more in-depth conversation or if you wish to receive additional information regarding endowments and/or planned gifts to Purdue’s School of Industrial Engineering or to Purdue University, please contact the Purdue IE Office of Development.
+For a more in-depth conversation or if you wish to receive additional information regarding endowments and/or planned gifts to Purdue’s School of Industrial Engineering or to Purdue University, please contact the IE Office of Development & Alumni Relations.

 Purdue Research Foundation (PRF) is an independent organization that acts for the benefit of Purdue University.